atagade/QOSF-Mentorship/README.md

 # QOSF-Mentorship

 The analysis of my code experiment is written here, as a quick way to analyse the results.
 It would help if you went through the Task1 notebook to understand the workflow.
+There is a python script which contains all the code mentioned in Task1.ipynb, please check the value of L before running the script.

 I created 6 graphs to illustrate 6 scenarios,
 * Random Vector: 1010, Gates: Rx-Ry, Rx-Rz and Ry-Rz